LayerXcom/plasma-mvp-vyper/README.md

 ## Acknowledgements
 The `root_chain` and `priority_queue` contracts are based on [OmiseGo's MVP implementation](https://github.com/omisego/plasma-mvp).
-We want to thank them for their work!
+We really appreciate them for their work!